Tillicum: GPU-Accelerated Research Computing Platform

 Tillicum poster with Top500 and Green500 results.

-Data for image pulled on January 13, 2026.
+Data for image pulled on March 19, 2026.
 Tillicum debuted on the Top500 list in November 2025 at number 185, which is number 7 across supercomputers in United States higher education, and number 51 on the Green500.

 Overview

 Tillicum is the University of Washington’s next-generation, GPU-accelerated computing platform designed to support cutting-edge research, teaching, and learning in AI, machine learning, data science, and scientific simulation.
-Operated by UW-IT Research Computing, Tillicum provides scalable, high-throughput, GPU-accelerated computing without requiring hardware ownership.
+Operated by UWIT Research Computing, Tillicum provides scalable, high-throughput, GPU-accelerated computing without requiring hardware ownership.

 Tillicum is part of the integrated research cyberinfrastructure at UW, offering a flexible, usage-based access model for time-bound projects requiring GPU performance at scale.